Deep Learning Based 3D Segmentation: A Survey: 3D Semantic Segmentation

-\textbf{Multi-scale Network:}~The context information learned by multi-scale networks is useful for small objects and detailed region segmentation.
-Couprie et al.\cite{couprie2013indoor} applied a multi-scale convolutional network to learn features directly from the RGB images and the depth images.
-Aman et al.\cite{raj2015multi} proposed a multi-scale deep ConvNet for segmentation where the coarse predictions of VGG16-FC net are up sampled in a Scale-2 module and then concatenated with the low-level predictions of VGG-M net in Scale-1 module to get both high and low level features.
-However, this method is sensitive to clutter in the scene resulting in output errors.
-Lin et al.\cite{lin2017cascaded} exploit the fact that lower scene-resolution regions have higher depth, and higher scene-resolution regions have lower depth.
-They use depth maps to split the corresponding color images into multiple scene-resolution regions, and introduce context-aware receptive field (CaRF) which focuses on semantic segmentation of certain scene-resolution regions.
-This makes their pipeline a multi-scale network.
+\textbf{Multi-scale Network:} The contextual information learned by multi-scale networks is particularly beneficial for segmenting small objects and detailed regions.
+To directly extract features from both RGB and depth images, Couprie et al.~\cite{couprie2013indoor} used a multi-scale convolutional network.
+Similarly, Aman et al.~\cite{raj2015multi} developed a multi-scale deep ConvNet for segmentation, where the coarse predictions from the VGG16-FC network are upsampled in a Scale-2 module and concatenated with the low-level predictions from the VGG-M network in a Scale-1 module, capturing both high-level and low-level features.
+However, this approach is sensitive to clutter in the scene, leading to output errors.
+Lin et al. ~[107] addressed this by focusing on low-resolution regions with higher depth and high-resolution regions with lower depth.
+They use depth maps to divide the corresponding color images into multiple scene-resolution regions and introduce a context-aware receptive field (CaRF) to concentrate on the semantic segmentation of specific scene-resolution regions, making their approach a multi-scale network.

-\textbf{Novel Neural Network Architectures:}~Given the fixed grid computation of CNNs, their ability to process and exploit geometric information is limited.
-Therefore, researchers have proposed other novel neural network architectures to better exploit geometric features and the relationships between RGB and depth images.
-These architectures can be divided into four main categories.
+\textbf{Novel Neural Networks:}~Given the fixed grid computation of CNNs, their ability to process and exploit geometric information is limited.
+Therefore, researchers have proposed other novel neural network architectures to exploit better geometric features and the relationships between RGB and depth images.
+These architectures can be divided into five main categories.